ava-labs/avalanche-docs/docs/quickstart/fund-a-local-test-network.md

 }
 ```

-Next you can import the pre-funded private key, `PrivateKey-ewoqjP7PxY4yr3iLTpLisriqt94hdyDFNgchSxGGztUrTXtNN`, aka `ewoq`, into any of the 3 blockchains on the default subnet.
+Next you can import the pre-funded private key, `PrivateKey-ewoqjP7PxY4yr3iLTpLisriqt94hdyDFNgchSxGGztUrTXtNN`, aka `ewoq`, into any of the 3 blockchains on the default Subnet.
 After importing the key you can check the balance to confirm that it worked.

 ## X-Chain